Yunus-Gedik/Destiny/README.md

 # Destiny
-An game-like ios application.
+A game-like ios application.
 A story-telling experience.